slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Good judgment comes from experience.
 Experience comes from bad judgment."
 -- Jim Horning*

-> *"We're even wrong about which mistakes we're making."
+> *"We’re even wrong about which mistakes we’re making."
 -- Carl Winfeld*

 > *"If something fails where you thought it would fail, that is not a failure."